-A person interested in becoming a maintainer and satisfies the requirements may either self-nominate or be nominated by another maintainer.
+A person interested in becoming a maintainer and satisfying the requirements may either self-nominate or be nominated by another maintainer.

 To nominate a candidate, create a GitHub issue in the relevant collection repository.
 If there is no response, the repository is not actively maintained, or the current maintainers do not have permissions to add the candidate, please create the issue in the ansible/community repository.

-Maintainers MUST subscribe to the “Changes impacting collection contributors and maintainers” GitHub repo and the Bullhorn newsletter.
+Maintainers are highly encouraged to subscribe to the “Changes impacting collection contributors and maintainers” GitHub repo and the Bullhorn newsletter.
 If you have something important to announce through the newsletter (for example, recent releases), see the Bullhorn’s wiki page to learn how.

-Collection contributors and maintainers should also communicate through:
+Collection contributors and maintainers can also communicate through:

-Real-time chat appropriate to their collection, or if none exist, the general community and developer chat channels
+Real-time chats and forum topics appropriate to their collection, or if none exists, the general community and developer chat channels.

 Ansiblefest and local meetups.